 “Was Jesus praying to Himself in the Garden of Gethsemane?
 If Jesus was praying to the divine side of Himself, then isn’t He still praying to Himself”?

-“Why was Jesus not saying, “Not My will, but your will be done?” if there is only one person and one will involved when He was praying in”.
+“Why was Jesus not saying, “Not My will, but your will be done?” if there are only one person and one will involved when He was praying in”.

 “If God is only one person, why did Jesus